 - Solicit insurance products based on the leads received from the website.

-Conditions Relating to Insurance Web Aggregator License
+Criteria for Insurance Web Aggregator License

 - The applicant company must be registered as a company under the provisions of the Companies Act, 2013.
-The term company also includes a Limited liability Partnership (LLP) registered under the Limited Liability Partnership Act, 2008.
+The term company also includes a Limited Liability Partnership (LLP) registered under the Limited Liability Partnership Act, 2008;

 - A company is not allowed to engage in any other business than the main object;